 Dhaya is also a TV host and storyteller.
 She hosted the premier year of the Emmy award-winning series High School Quiz Show on PBS’s WGBH.
 She is a frequent comedic storyteller on NPR’s Snap Judgment and has appeared live in Austin on The Risk podcast.
 She is currently the host of San Francisco’s monthly Moth StorySLAM after winning a Moth StorySLAM and competing in the GrandSLAM at the Castro Theater (capacity 1400).
 ON24 awarded her the grand prize for “Best Travel Disaster Story.”

-She is a solo performer, and her first play “Nerd Nation” was funded in parts by The Asian Pacific Islander Cultural Center of San Francisco and support from DIVAfest which supports new and developing works by female playwrights.
+Dhaya is a solo performer, and her first play “Nerd Nation” was funded in parts by The Asian Pacific Islander Cultural Center of San Francisco and support from DIVAfest which supports new and developing works by female playwrights.
 Her workshop run in San Francisco sold out.
 She has performed internationally in Shanghai, China; Kuala Lumpur Malaysia, and Singapore.
 In the US she has been an invited performer at Bridgetown Comedy Festival (Portland, OR), San Francisco Sketchfest, the Boston Comedy Festival (semifinalist), the Limestone Comedy Festival (Bloomington, IN) and Laugh Your Asheville Off (Asheville, NC).

 The Boston Globe, The Bay Guardian, and The San Jose Mercury News have all run profiles about her.
 Prior to funny and show business Dhaya was a venture capitalist, management consultant, and two-time MIT graduate.
 She is a favorite at corporate events, panels, CEO conferences, and company-wide programs.
 You can indeed call her a nerd.